Walk 126: Grafton Underwood & Warkton Circular

 Pass through the posts & continue straight ahead with the hedge on your right towards the telegraph pole in the distance…

-Again there’s no footpath so be very careful.
-Turn left & walk along the road, again jumping on the verge when traffic comes…
+26. Turn left & walk along the road, again jumping on the verge when traffic comes…

-28. The road bends slightly left & then right & then look for a footpath sign just after the large tree in the picture below…
+The road bends slightly left & right & then look for a gap in the hedge just after the large tree in the picture below…

-30. In the next field, walk along the right side, keeping the hedge on your right…
+28. In the next field, walk along the right side, keeping the hedge on your right…

-31. This next field is the one you entered after crossing the double stile at the beginning of the walk at Point 4.
-Continue in the same direction along the right side of the field to arrive at the stiles once more…
+29. This next field is the one you entered after crossing the double stile at the beginning of the walk at Point 4.
+Continue along the field edge in the same direction…

-Now it’s simply a case of retracing your steps back across the two horse paddocks to arrive back in the middle of Grafton Underwood once more
+30. Now it’s simply a case of retracing your steps back across the two horse paddocks to arrive back in the middle of Grafton Underwood once more

+So that’s the end of this short, but quite remote walk.
 Much of the walk, as you’ve seen is across open fields & I’d reiterate that it will be muddy in winter, or after prolonged wet weather

 However, if you like beautiful villages & walking without seeing another soul on field paths then this is definitely the one for you